cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 ## Averaging pixels
+[//]: #(Ex2.15 formerly 2.16)
 1. Open the image microtubuli.tif.
 Zoom into the image and observe the fluorescence fluctuations along the microtubuli.
+You can apply a LUT such as fire to make enhance visibility.

 2. Preview the smoothing filter with a kernel size of 3x3 (see above), using `[Process > Filters > Convolve...]`.
 Then increase the kernel